spree/spree-dev-docs/deployment/performance.md

 ### Background jobs

 Sending emails, parsing big amounts of data - it's not recommended to do it in the web process.

-We recommend setting up [Sidekiq with ActiveJob](https://github.com/mperham/sidekiq/wiki/Active-Job), this required a Redis instance.
-Spree Starter users don't need to do anything as it's already pre-configured for them.
+We recommend setting up ActiveJob adapter such as [Solid Queue](https://github.com/basecamp/solid_queue) or [Sidekiq](https://github.com/mperham/sidekiq/wiki/Active-Job).
+Spree Starter users don't need to do anything as it's already pre-configured for them (with Solid Queue).

 ### Testing locally